Newly powerful U.S. House Democrats hold off on Trump subpoena flurry

 Documents about Trump deals and finances from Deutsche Bank, should be obtained "via subpoena if necessary," the memo said.

-(Reporting by Ginger Gibson and Mark Hosenball; Additional reporting by Susan Cornwell; Editing by Kevin Drawbaugh and Grant McCool)
+(Reporting by Ginger Gibson and Mark Hosenball; Additional reporting by Susan Cornwell; Editing by Kevin Drawbaugh, Grant McCool and Diane Craft)